randhson/dotfiles-1/README.md

 My dotfiles for ubuntu, this setup will install everything I use on Ubuntu 14.04.
 You can also use, since it is setup installs really useful things.
 See below what it installs, I'll be happy if it is useful for you.

+## Dependencies

+For install `adobe-flashplayer` you need follow these steps:

+1. Open `Software and Updates` in `System Settings`  and set Canonical Partners in Other Software.
+2. Do nothing, the dotfiles will install for you :)

 ## How to install?

 Download via `wget`: